epam/edp-install/docs/user-guide/add-autotest.md

 Selecting **Other** allows extending the default code languages and get the necessary build tool, for details, inspect the [Add Other Code Language](../operator-guide/add-other-code-language.md) section.

   !!! note
-      Using the Create strategy does not allow to customize the default code language set.
+      Using the **Create** strategy does not allow to customize the default code language set.

 9. The **Select Build Tool** field can dispose of the default Maven tool, Gradle or other built tool in accordance with the selected code language.

-10. All the autotest reports will be created in the Allure framework that is available In the **Autotest Report Framework** field by default.
+10. All the autotest reports will be created in the Allure framework that is available in the **Autotest Report Framework** field by default.
 Click the Proceed button to switch to the next menu.

   ## The Advanced Settings Menu